learn-teochew/learn-teochew.github.io/pages/bibliography.md

 TCKnow LLC.
 (2021).
 WhatTCSay3.
 [Website](https://tcknow.com)

  * Teochew-English/French dictionary app, available for Android and iOS platforms.
+Uses the Gaginang Peng’im system.
+Entries can be searched by Peng’im, character, or English/French translations, and many include sound recordings of their Teochew pronunciation.

 Grammar